TheMitchWorksPro/DevEnv-SetUp-Help/GitHub_win7/GH_Intro_OtherUsefulCommands.md

 # Other Useful Commands on GIT
+This topic organizes misc. useful commands into these sections:
+1 LINUX and Git Syntx
+2 Common and Useful Git Commands
+3 Commands used in Debugging of Common Problems
+  1 .gitignore and related setup and debugging help
+4 Basic Help Commands
+5 Dangerous Commands

+## LINUX and Git Syntx

 Useful LINUX syntax and Git / Bash Commands that can help with general usage and in the lessons files that make up this project.
-Note that many of these commands do not start with "git" and should be typed as indicated after the $ prompt.
+Note that these commands do not start with "git" and should be typed as indicated after the $ prompt.
 <br/>